gabcg/notes/MSI Notes/MSI.md

 > Explanation of the distance:
 >
-> Since we will be using periodic boundary conditions, we must satisfy the minimum image convention.
+> Since we will be using periodic boundary conditions, we must satisfy the **minimum image convention**.
 That is, a protein should never see its periodic image, otherwise the forces calculated will be spurious.
 Specifying a solute-box distance of 1.0 nm will mean that there are at least 2.0 nm between any two periodic images of a protein.
 This distance will be sufficient for just about any cutoff scheme commonly used in simulations.

 Next, we fill the box with water: